jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

   <img src="https://raw.githubusercontent.com/jenniione/jenniione.github.io/master/pics/binomial_distribution/huge p.png">
 </p>

-Mathetically, if the number of trials $$n$$ in a binomial distribution is sufficiently large such that $$np≥5$$ and $$np(1−p)≥5$$, then the binomial distribution can be approximated by a normal distribution with mean $$np$$ and variance $$np(1−p)$$.
-This can be intuitively understood through simulation.
-Directly operating the simulation reveals that the approximation to a normal distribution becomes **more accurate as $$n$$ increases, and as $$p$$ is not too close to 0 or 1 but closer to 0.5**.
+Mathematically, if the binomial distribution’s $$n$$ is large enough such that $$np≥5$$ and $$np(1−p)≥5$$, it approximates a normal distribution with mean $$np$$ and the variance $$np(1−p)$$ .
+This approximation becomes **more accurate as $$n$$ increases and $$p$$ is neither close to 0 nor 1 but closer to 0.5**.

-How many hits might a baseball player with a .300 batting average get in 100 at-bats?
-How many people might actually die if 100 people were infected with a disease with a 30% mortality rate?
-Many real-world events can be said to follow a binomial distribution.
-If the normal distribution can represent an approximation of the binomial distribution, then the normal distribution can also describe many events.
+Practically, many real-world events follow a binomial distribution.
+For instance, how many hits will a 0.3 hitter make in 100 at-bats?
+How many people might die from a disease with a 30% mortality rate among 100 infected individuals?
+If the normal distribution can approximate the binomial distribution, it also becomes a powerful tool for explaining a wide range of phenomena.

 <br/><br/>
 **References**